 Another fact we can be sure of is that the chemical in Concord that gives its distinctive aroma is methyl anthranilate.
-That chemical is usually described as fruity and musky, and is often used to flavour soft drinks and sweets, which is another possible way in which we might be familiar with it.
+That chemical is usually described as fruity and musky, and is often used to flavour soft drinks and sweets, which is another possible way we might be familiar with it.
 There are also quite a few mentions on the interweb that methyl anthranilate is to be found in the musk glands of foxes and dogs.
 On the face of it that seems to tie the story up, providing a nice link between foxy musk glands and the grape.
 But I am not convinced.
-Even if foxes may smell musky, for all the mentions that link methyl anthranilate to fox musk glands, the only hint of a source is given here, where “Peter Hemsted [Head Grape Researcher] tells of a fellow Researcher, whose work has shown that this ester is found in both the musk gland of the fox and the Vitis Labrusca grape”.
-Did this unnamed researcher’s finding ever get published, I wonder?
+Even if foxes may smell musky, the only hint of science linking methyl anthranilate to fox musk glands is given here, where “Peter Hemsted [Head Grape Researcher] tells of a fellow Researcher, whose work has shown that this ester is found in both the musk gland of the fox and the Vitis Labrusca grape”.
+Did this unnamed researcher’s findings ever get published, I wonder?
 Not as far as I know, and it maybe eventually proved to incorrect even.
 Unless anyone can dig out some harder evidence, I feel we should dismiss the chemical link to fox musk glands.

 So setting aside the contents of fox musk glands, why else might we call these grapes foxy?
 Frankly, nobody really knows, and I don’t intend to go into it further here.
 But if you are interested in the speculation I can recommend this discussion of the topic.

 However, what I really wanted was to taste foxiness for myself, and it was only after buying some Concord grape juice in the UK for another reason that I realised that this was exactly what I needed.
 It was Welch’s 100% Concord grape juice, and for comparison purposes I also bought a carton of Sainsbury’s own-brand grape juice, made from Spanish and Italian red grapes.